majo48/connect-web-logger/README.md

 - data acquisition period in minutes (15, 30, 60)

 # Process
+- connect-web-logger/logger/app.py:
   - get status (configuration) data from the froeling website (read-only)
   - write status (configuration) values to a database
   - this project does NOT need MODBUS hardware (like https://github.com/mhoffacker/PyLamdatronicP3200)
+- connect-web-logger/plotter/app.py:
-- get plots from the database (run plotter/app.py)
+  - render plots stored in the database

 # Output
 - process status information (stdout, stderr)
 - a SQLite database file containing the periodic data
-- Three PNG plotter files
+- four PNG plotter files (see Wiki/charts)

 # Running the app
 - change directory(cd) to where this project resides